AluBhorta/UCSPy-Engine/README.md

 An Instructor consists of:

 - `idx`: unique index.
 - `desc`: detail description.
-Can contain meta information.
+Can contain meta-information.
 - `assigned_course_idxs`: the collection of courses that they are assigned.
-- `preferred_timeslot_idxs`: timelsots they prefer.
+- `preferred_timeslot_idxs`: timeslots they prefer.

 ##### CourseGroup

-A group of courses, to no ones surprise.
+A group of courses, to no one’s surprise.

-An CourseGroup consists of:
+A CourseGroup consists of:

 - `idx`: unique index.
 - `desc`: detail description.
-Can contain meta information.
+Can contain meta-information.
-- `course_idxs`: collection of Course indices.
+- `course_idxs`: a collection of Course indices.
-- `preferred_timeslot_idxs`: collection of Timeslot indices, which are preferred for the courses.
+- `preferred_timeslot_idxs`: a collection of Timeslot indices, which are preferred for the courses.

 ##### Class

-A Class is the base unit of a schedule which defines a particular event, in space and time i.e. in room and timeslot(s).
+A Class is the base unit of a schedule that defines a particular event, in space and time i.e. in room and timeslot(s).

 A Class consists of: